 Because the earth revolves around its axis from west to east, the stars all appear to move east to west like the sun.
 In the night sky they seem to appear as groups called as constellations forming a particular pattern in the sky.
-In reality, stars in constellations can be billions of kilometers apart.
+In reality, stars in constellations can be billions of kilometres apart.
 They only appear to be close when viewed from the earth.

-Stars also have immense gravitational attraction.
+Stars also have an immense gravitational attraction.
 It is this gravitational attraction that can keep planets in orbit around them.

 They are usually named by the constellation in which they appear.
-For example the nearest star to the earth (other than the sun) is Proxima Centauri.
+For example, the nearest star to the earth (other than the sun) is Proxima Centauri.
 It is named after the constellation Centaurus.
 Other very bright stars usually have names that don’t correspond to their constellation such as Polaris (Dhruva), Aldebaran (Rohini), Betelguese (Aardra), Castor and Pollux (Punarvasu), Regulus (Magha) and Spica (Chitra).

 When you look at the night sky, try identifying the individual stars of constellations.
 See if you can identify the brightest star, Sirius and the pole star, Polaris (Dhruva) by reading our article on constellations.